The terms of a contract

 - Changes to employment conditions

-If either you or your employer breaks a term of the contract, the other is entitled to sue for breach of contract.
+If either you or your employer breaks a term of the contract, the other is entitled to sue for breach of employment contract.

 If your employer is bought by another company, or moves to a new location, your existing terms and conditions should continue, although the new owners should give you an amended written statement in their name.